 Most people are very familiar with the opioid epidemic in the United States.
 Each year, tens of thousands of people in this country die from overdoses.
 While the US government works to properly regulate opioid use, it is important for victims and families to know whether they can file malpractice lawsuits against doctors who prescribe these medications.
-At the Weitz Firm, our opioid-related medical malpractice attorneys in Philadelphia want to share some information on this topic with you.
+At The Weitz Firm, LLC, our opioid-related medical malpractice attorneys in Philadelphia want to share some information on this topic with you.

 According to the US Centers for Disease Control and Prevention (CDC), there were more than 47,000 opioid overdose deaths during the latest reporting year.
 This is a problem that has affected all areas of the country and people of all socioeconomic levels.
 While many people would not have thought this to be a problem caused by doctors in the past, we now know that healthcare professionals and companies within the healthcare industry have directly contributed to the opioid crisis in the United States.
 Several massive judgments against opioid manufacturers have shown that they worked with doctors to purposely get patients hooked on the medications.